ajoh504/referenceguides/Windows-Batch-Files/002-open-python-script.md

 ### 2.3 Install third party modules with pip

 The pip install location must be added to PATH.

-To install a third party module, use the command `pip install --user <ModuleName>`cmd
+To install a third party module, use the command `pip install --user <ModuleName>`